 A collaboration between the University of Maryland School of Pharmacy, the NHC, patient community leaders, and payer and industry stakeholders.
 The Center strives to promote the inclusion of diverse patient voices in research to help uncover the elements of value in health care that are most important to patients.

 Learn more here.

-The Work Group currently has representatives from 35 patient groups with either prior direct experience with value assessment organizations.
-The Work Group is open to NHC patient-group members and non-member patient organizations by invitation.
+The Work Group currently has representatives from 20 patient groups with either prior direct experience with value assessment organizations or that expect to soon.
+The Work Group is only open to NHC patient-group members (voluntary health agency member category) and by invitation.